sipsmi/vband_dongle/README.md

 This uses an arduino device as a keyboard emulator.
-Owing to the types of USB interfaces only the 32u4 and SAMD based boards (Leonardo, Esplora, Zero, Due and MKR Family) will work as a native Mouse and/or Keyboard to a connected compute
+Owing to the types of USB interfaces only the 32u4 and SAMD based boards (Leonardo, Esplora, Zero, Due and MKR Family) will work as a native Mouse and/or Keyboard to a connected computer.

-Connect a lead to you paddle with the following:
+Connect a lead to your paddle with the following:

 ```
 Paddle        Arduino